B2B Mobility Scale-up

 “We were getting dozens of new leads per day through the website.
 Each lead had to be enriched with company data, qualified based on criteria, and assigned to the right sales rep. That was hours of work per day, every day.”

-She had no development background, but she did have a Make.com account and YouTube.
+She had a Make.com account and YouTube, with no development background at all.
 “I thought: this must be automatable.
 And it was.”

 In three weekends she built a flow that did everything: